SudhirMahaaraja/TaskTuner/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Taking Screenshots

+To help maintain up-to-date documentation, here's how to capture screenshots:

+1. **Run the application** in development mode
+2. **Navigate to each page** with sample data loaded
+3. **Capture screenshots** at 1280x800 resolution for consistency
+4. **Save in the screenshots/ directory** with descriptive names:
+   - `home-page.png` - Landing page with feature overview
+   - `tasks-page.png` - Task management interface with effort estimates
+   - `schedule-page.png` - Calendar view with scheduled tasks
+   - `bulk-edit-modal.png` - Bulk editing dialog in action

+**Screenshot Tips:**
+- Use consistent browser window size (1280x800 recommended)
+- Include realistic sample data for better demonstration
+- Capture both empty and populated states where relevant
+- Ensure UI elements are clearly visible and readable

 ## License